Reconstruction era: Abolition of slavery and social reform

-Material devastation of the South in 1865
+Economic devastation

+The Civil War had a devastating economic and material impact on the South, where most combat occurred.

+The enormous cost of the Confederate war effort took a high toll on the region's economic infrastructure.
+The direct costs in human capital, government expenditures, and physical destruction totaled $3.3 billion.
+By early 1865, the Confederate dollar had nearly zero value, and the Southern banking system was in collapse by the war's end.
+Where scarce Union dollars could not be obtained, residents resorted to a barter system.
-Reconstruction played out against an economy in ruins.
-The Confederacy in 1861 had 297 towns and cities, with a total population of 835,000 people; of these, 162, with 681,000 people, were at some point occupied by Union forces.
-11 were destroyed or severely damaged by war action, including Atlanta (with an 1860 population of 9,600), Charleston, Columbia, and Richmond (with prewar populations of 40,500, 8,100, and 37,900, respectively); the 11 contained 115,900 people according to the 1860 Census, or 14% of the urban South.
-The number of people who lived in the destroyed towns represented just over 1% of the Confederacy's combined urban and rural populations.
-The rate of damage in smaller towns was much lower—only 45 courthouses were burned out of a total of 830.

-Farms were in disrepair, and the prewar stock of horses, mules, and cattle was much depleted; 40% of the South's livestock had been killed.
+The Confederate States in 1861 had 297 towns and cities, with a total population of 835,000 people; of these, 162, with 681,000 people, were at some point occupied by Union forces.
+Eleven cities were destroyed or severely damaged by military action, including Atlanta, Charleston, Columbia, and Richmond, though the rate of damage in smaller towns was much lower.
+Farms were in disrepair, and the prewar stock of horses, mules, and cattle was much depleted.
+Forty percent of Southern livestock had been killed.
 The South's farms were not highly mechanized, but the value of farm implements and machinery according to the 1860 Census was $81 million and was reduced by 40% by 1870.
 The transportation infrastructure lay in ruins, with little railroad or riverboat service available to move crops and animals to market.
 Railroad mileage was located mostly in rural areas; over two-thirds of the South's rails, bridges, rail yards, repair shops, and rolling stock were in areas reached by Union armies, which systematically destroyed what they could.
 Even in untouched areas, the lack of maintenance and repair, the absence of new equipment, the heavy over-use, and the deliberate relocation of equipment by the Confederates from remote areas to the war zone ensured the system would be ruined at war's end.
 Restoring the infrastructure—especially the railroad system—became a high priority for Reconstruction state governments.